Summer Camps at the JCC Indianapolis

 Please inform the respective Camp Director of any changes in who is allowed to pick up your camper.
 Please make sure that anyone picking up your child is prepared to show photo ID upon request by a JCC staff person.

-Morning Carpool is from 8–9 am.
-For late drop-off between 9 and 9:30 am, please park in the lot nearby and walk to Sablosky Camp Pavilion.
+•For day camp, morning carpool is from 8–9 am.
+For late drop-off between 9– 10 am, please park in the lot nearby and walk to Sablosky Camp Pavilion.
 A staff member will take your camper to the appropriate group.
-After 9:30 am, please drop your camper off at the Welcome Desk and a counselor will be notified to pick them up.
+After 10 am, please drop your camper off at the Welcome Desk and a counselor will be notified to pick them up.

 All camp groups will swim and be given a swim test daily.
 The swim test includes swimming 30 feet without stopping AND treading water for 30 seconds without stopping.
 Those who are not able to meet the above criteria must wear a Coast Guard-approved lifejacket that will be provided to them during their free swim time.